ml-tooling/ml-workspace/README.md

 ### Desktop GUI

 This workspace provides an HTTP-based VNC access to the workspace via [noVNC](https://github.com/novnc/noVNC).
-Thereby, you can access and work within the workspace with a fully featured desktop GUI.
+Thereby, you can access and work within the workspace with a fully-featured desktop GUI.
 To access this desktop GUI, go to `Open Tool`, select `VNC`, and click the `Connect` button.
 In the case you are asked for a password, use `vncpassword`.

 <img style="width: 100%" src="https://github.com/ml-tooling/ml-workspace/raw/master/docs/images/features/desktop-vnc.png"/>